SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 #include <stdio.h>
 #include <stdlib.h>

-void error(char* message) {
+voi.eror(char* message) {
     fputs("There was an error during the compilation:", stderr);
     fputs(message, stderr);
     exit(EXIT_FAILURE);
 }
 ```

-Before we'll move on, I'd like to draw attention that I won't handle errors, that are directly related to our compiler project, for example, IO errors, or allocation errors.
+Before we'll move on, I'd like to draw attention that I won't handle errors, that are directly related to our compiler project, for example, I/O errors, or allocation errors.
 In the real world programs these errors, of course, should be handled.

 To make the program build and work, we should provide stub implementation for used modules (except already implemented module *error*), as we did before.
 Here they are: